-Take a moment to read my April-June 2013 newsletter in PDF format.
+Take a moment to read my October-December 2013 newsletter in PDF format.
 The Adobe Reader is available free at this link.

 While no one can guarantee the success of any medical treatment, my clients are often astounded with the improvement to their health in such a timely manner.
 Regular massage helps the body's healing process work more efficiently.